 A: You can get your provider to legally prescribe testosterone to you based on two conditions.
 The first is that a man has actually been diagnosed with testosterone insufficiency.
 This determination is based on your blood test.
-Not all men seeking out testosterone injections, and not all men suffering from symptoms of low testosterone have actually been diagnosed with the condition.
+Not all men seeking out testosterone injections, and not all men suffering from symptoms of low t have actually been diagnosed with the condition.

 The other condition is that the provider who issues the prescription must be legally qualified to practice medicine in the U.S. If a man tries to obtain a prescription for testosterone outside of the United States, it will not be legal here.
 In order to obtain a prescription for testosterone that is legal, you must find a certified physician.
 It is preferable to find one who specializes in hormone issues and therapy.
 You then need to undergo a physical and additional medical testing to ensure proper diagnoses.

 Q: What About Obtaining Testosterone Without a Prescription?

 A: Some patients are curious why you can find testosterone without a prescription if it is classified as a controlled drug.
 In fact, you cannot.
 Real testosterone is only available to buy with a prescription.
 Products sold freely without a doctor’s involvement are not actually testosterone.
 These supplements are supposedly designed to stimulate your body’s ability to naturally produce more testosterone, but their effectiveness is unproven.
 If a man is searching for a medication that is actually effective and contains the true hormone, a proper diagnosis from a doctor is required.